heiziff/hlife/README.md

-# hlife - Conways game of life written in Haskell
+# hlife - Conway's Game of Life written in Haskell